Best Userback alternative for website feedback in 2026

 Key differences from Userback:

-Pricing: Starts at $59/month for 3 team members.
+Pricing: From $59/month for 3 team members.

 Pros:

-• Deep technical debugging features
+• Strong technical debugging with session replay

 Cons: